oceanprotocol-archive/predict-eth/predict-eth-h1.md

 It is used for the [Web3 ATL hackathon](https://hack.web3atl.io/) that runs Nov 4-6, 2022.

+Submissions must be before Nov 6, 2022 at 12:00pm Eastern.

 During the competition, we expect to continually evolve this README to make usage smooth.

 Here are the steps: